vfarcic/docker-swarm/article-02.md

-Scaling Containers with Docker Swarm, Docker Compose and Consul (Part 2/3) - Manually Deploying First Instance
+Scaling Containers with Docker Swarm, Docker Compose and Consul (Part 2/4) - Manually Deploying First Instance
 ==============================================================================================================

+TODO: Links to all articles

 The previous article (TODO: Link) showed how scaling across the server farm looks like.
 We'll continue where we left and explore details behind the presented implementation.
 Orchestration has been done through [Ansible](http://www.ansible.com/home).
 Besides details behind tasks in Ansible playbooks, we'll see how the same result could be accomplished using manual commands in case you might prefer a different orchestration/deployment framework.